Published: Feb, 21, 2023 | By: Apinia Rims

 Let’s have a look at some of the specific aspects of the Thai language that can make Thai hard to learn for students.

 Thai is a tonal language with 5 tones, which can knock learners down if they don’t have enough patience to keep learning when they get stuck trying to pronounce a word.
-This problem can be found with all beginners who want to learn Thai because of a lack of knowledge and understanding of the correct Thai pronunciation rules.
+This problem can be found with all beginners who want to learn to speak Thai because of a lack of knowledge and understanding of the correct Thai pronunciation rules.

 Thai sentence structure is different from English in some cases.
 For instance: